SurenderLohia/surenderlohia.github.io/_posts/2020-08-11-todo-app-tutorial.markdown

 ### Targeted Audience:
-One who looking for learn front-end development.<br>
+One who looking to learn front-end development.<br>
-One who looking for build some cool stuff using web technology.<br>
+One who looking to build some cool stuff using web technology.<br>
-If you are new to front-end, I believe this one will be a good starting point.<br>
+If you are new to the front-end, I believe this one will be a good starting point.<br>

 Yeah, will start...